hashicorp/vault/website/source/docs/auth/ldap.html.md

 into environments using LDAP without duplicating the user/pass configuration in multiple places.

-The mapping of groups in LDAP to Vault policies is managed by using the `users/` and `groups/` paths.
+The mapping of groups and users in LDAP to Vault policies is managed by using the `users/` and `groups/` paths.

 ## A Note on Escaping